-OpsGenie schedules are used to determine who is on-call at a given time.
-Schedules can be defined via the On-call Schedules page.
-In addition, a team schedule is created automatically for each team, when the team is created.
-The team schedule can be managed through the team page as well.
+Opsgenie schedules are used to determine who is on-call at a given time.
+Schedules are defined via the Team > On-call section.
+In addition, a team schedule is created automatically for each team when the team is created.
+The team schedule is managed through the team dashboard as well.

-OpsGenie supports creating and managing on-call schedules in just a few short steps.
-Admins (and team admins) can setup schedules with daily, weekly and custom rotations, and specify the schedule as a recipient of the alerts for OpsGenie to determine who should be notified according to the on-call schedule.
+Opsgenie supports creating and managing on-call schedules in just a few short steps.
+Admins (and team admins) can set up schedules with daily, weekly, and custom rotations, and specify the schedule as a recipient of the alerts for Opsgenie to determine who is notified according to the on-call schedule.

 Select the appropriate time zone and save it.

-OpsGenie supports multiple rotations with different participants, rotations and time intervals to be defined for a schedule.
-When a schedule is being used to determine who should be notified, all on-call users from different rotations are notified.
+Opsgenie supports multiple rotations with different participants, rotations, and time intervals to be defined for a schedule.
+When a schedule is being used to determine who is notified, all on-call users from different rotations are notified.

-As rotations are defined, OpsGenie automatically calculates and displays who will be on-call and when, according to the parameters below:
+As rotations are defined, Opsgenie automatically calculates and displays who is on-call and when, according to the parameters below:

 Starting date and time indicates when the rotation becomes active.
 Schedule rotations are calculated from this date and time.
 The time is often particularly important as it becomes the handover time for on-call responsibilities (e.g. start of business day vs. start of actual day at midnight).
 Default rotation start time is 08:00.